 Detail view artifact.

-Kozuka, the name for the additional knives of Japanese swords, which were probably used as all-purpose knives.
-They were inserted through specially designed recesses in the sword guard (see Tsuba).
-In the Meiji period, there was a ban on carrying swords.
-As a result, many were dismantled because of their artistic design and sold as individual parts (see also: Menuki, Fuchi, Kozuka).
-Today, such parts, often just the handle, can be found in collections and museums (e.g. Grassi Museum Leipzig, including the Ethnology Museum, with a focus on Asian art).
-Above: Alloy technique (Shakondo) made of brass, copper, silver and gold, also a turtle on the back, signed, Meiji period around 1890, size 10.5 cm.
-Below: the handle of another knife, same alloy technique, with the symbols for luck and a long life (crane, minogame, pine), around 1870, size 9 cm.
-In the middle: a grip clamp, called fuchi, also part of a samurai sword.
-This forms the end of the handle behind the tsuba.
-The motif is again the minogame (easier to see when enlarged), material brass, size 3.4 cm. [hint: this is an automatic translation from German] | Category: Kultgegenstände | Material: Metall | Country of origin: Japan | Similar pieces
+Kozuka, name for Beesser from Samurai swords from Japan, which probably served as an all-purpose knife.
+They were specially provided for this purpose In the sword stitch leaf (see Tsuba).
+During the Meiji period there was a ban on wearing swords.
+As a result, many were broken down because of their artistic design and sold as individual parts (see also: Menuki, Fuchi, Kozuka).
+Today, such parts, as often only the above handle, can be found in collections and museums (e.g. Grassi-Museum Leipzig / among others, also ethnology museum, with a focus on Asian art).
+Above: alloy technology (shakondo) made of brass, copper, silver and gold, also a turtle on the back, sign., Meiji time around 1890, size 10.5 cm.
+Below: the grip of another beesser, same alloy technology, with the symbols for happiness and a long life (crane, minogame, pine), around 1870, size 9 cm.
+In the middle: a grip clamp, called Fuchi, also part of a samurai sword.
+This forms the end of the handle behind the Tsuba.
+The motif is the minogame (better recognizable in the magnification), material brass, size 3.4 cm. [hint: this is an automatic translation from German] | Category: Kultgegenstände | Material: Metall | Country of origin: Japan | Similar pieces

 #5491 - folk arts .
 A visually similar exhibit of the collection is#5491 - folk arts